 Nexstar Broadcasting Group purchased KUCW-TV, a CW affiliate, from Newport Broadcasting on December 3, 2012.
 Utah’s CW30 (KUCW) is the CW television affiliate serving the Salt Lake City television market.
+CW30 also provides Utahns daily local news, airing ABC4 Good Morning Utah M-F 6-8AM and ABC4News at 7pm M-F 7-8PM and 780 hours of locally produced programming annually.
 CW30 is the home to all of CW’s top programs, including; Supergirl, Batgirl, The Flash, Penn & Teller, Whose Line Is It Anyway?, Riverdale, and Supernatural.
 Utah’s CW 30 prime time programming consistently ranks among the top affiliates in the country in the network’s W18-34 demo.
-Utah’s CW30 delivers some of the strongest comedy programming available, including; The Big Bang Theory, Last Man Standing, Two and a Half Men, and Black-ish, as well as The Doctors.
-Utah’s CW30 also airs a local prime news M-F 9-9:30PM.
-In total CW30 airs 130 hours of local programming annually.
+In addition, CW30 has strongest comedy programming available, including; The Big Bang Theory, Last Man Standing, 2 ½ Men, Mom, Schitt’s Creek, Goldberg’s and Black-ish, as well as The Doctors, Tamron Hall, Wendy Williams and Drew Barrymore Show.
 Combined with Nexstar’s ABC4/KTVX, and not counting the special ABC4 News programming and Town Halls ABC4 News produces each year, the two stations air over 3120 hours of locally produced programming annually.

 Salt Lake City, UT is in the 29th largest DMA in the United States, with a population of approximately 3,282,115 and 1,148,120 television households, as reported by Nielsen Media.